baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

    ├─ImageQuizzerStartup.bat         (starts the Image Quizzer and does cleanup on close) ├─ImageQuizzerStartup-USB.bat     (starts the Image Quizzer installed on USB and does cleanup on close) └─ImageQuizzerShutdown.bat        (updated when running the quiz; may not exist on install)

 ```

 !!!
 Note
     There are other files/folders not shown in this tree.
 They are not necessary for script development.
-    They may be either under development or required for execution of the Image Quizzer module.
+    but required for execution of the Image Quizzer module.

 ### Connecting Image Quizzer to 3D Slicer